SpanPanel/SpanPanel-Docs/phase2_coordinated_refinement.md

 - Register device in device registry with proper `device_identifier` before synthetic sensor creation
 - Create native HA sensors (panel sensors, unmapped circuits, and hardware status sensors that synthetics will depend on)
 - Add native entities to HA by calling `async_add_entities()` to register native sensors in Home Assistant
-- Generate YAML configuration with synthetic sensor definitions, proper entity_ids and device associations
+- Create YAML configuration with synthetic sensor definitions, proper entity_ids and device associations
 - Register backing entity IDs with synthetic package for virtual entities the integration can provide data for
 - Create data provider callback to supply live data from SPAN API to synthetic sensors
 - Configure synthetic package with domain integration and data provider callback